Heat Transfer Vinyl on Leather

-We get ask this question a lot.
-Can you apply heat transfer vinyl to leather?
+We get asked this question a lot.
+Can you apply Heat Transfer Vinyl to leather?

-You may be surprised to learn that heat transfer vinyl may be applied to leather.
+You may be surprised to learn that Heat Transfer Vinyl may be applied to the leather.
 Yes, you are correct!
 This easy method for personalizing leather gifts is a lot of fun.
-How to iron on leather to personalize it with HTV is explained in this post.
-Using an HTV, this creates a great personalized present.
+This post explains how to iron on leather to personalize it with HTV.
+Using an HTV creates a wonderful personalized present.
 I'll show you how to apply heat transfer vinyl to leather and go over everything you need to know.

-Applying heat transfer vinyl on leather is simple and, to be honest, fairly similar to applying heat transfer vinyl to some other substrate.
+Applying Heat Transfer Vinyl on leather is simple and, to be honest, reasonably similar to applying Heat Transfer Vinyl to some other substrate.
 The basic steps are as follows:

 On the Design Space, select and set up the design you prefer.
-Take your chosen design's measurements on your face mask and then begin measuring the design.
-Don't forget to mirror the design before sending it to cut.
-Because we're using heat transfer vinyl, we'll need to mirror the design so that the cutting machine can cut it correctly.
+Take your chosen design's measurements on your face mask, and then begin measuring the design.
+Because we're using Heat Transfer Vinyl, we'll need to mirror the design so that the cutting machine can cut it correctly.
+Don't forget to MIRROR the design before sending it to cut.

-Place your heat transfer vinyl on the cutting mat with the glossy side facing down, then rub it down with an application tool to ensure that it is adhered to the mat.
-This helps to ensure that the vinyl does not move and slips off the cutting mat while it is being cut.
-Press the start button on your cutting machine after loading the cutting mat into it.
+Place your Heat Transfer Vinyl on the cutting mat with the glossy side facing down, then rub it down with an application tool to ensure that it adheres to the mat.
+This helps ensure that the vinyl does not move and slips off the cutting mat while it is in the cut process.
+Press the start button on your cutting machine after loading the cutting mat.

 WEEDING THE DESIGN

-It's now time to weed your design once it's finished cutting.
+It's now time to weed your HTV once it's finished cutting.
 Weeding is the process of removing unnecessary pieces from your design.
-Use a sharp weeding tool to pick up the little pieces, easier and for a better weeding experience.
+Use a sharp weeding tool to pick up the little pieces easier and for a better weeding experience.